 B2B eCommerce can no longer be catalog-liked display.

 Good design and favorable functions mean happy users, less support and training, and a streamlined conversion process.
 There are special business natures for B2B eCommerce so let’s deep dive into special features that a B2B site should have, with great examples of brand website and platform to evaluate.

 B2B Feature 1: Registration and Gated Access

-As a B2B business, you should only want to show the wholesale price to specific customers that have been approved and recognized.
-Moreover, there may be different pricing structures and payment options available to different buyers’ account.
-Sometimes, when the corporate is not willing to show the full catalog to the public and other competitors, she can apply this kind of closed login system.
+As a B2B business, you should only want to show the wholesale price to specific, approved, and recognized customers.
+Moreover, there may be different pricing structures and payment options available to different buyers’ accounts.
+Sometimes, when the corporate is unwilling to show the full catalog to the public and other competitors, she can apply this closed login system.

 Closed log-in on Nike.Net

-Business details are required to apply an account at Medline.
+Business details are required to apply for an account at Medline.

 Normally for B2B sites, registration is mandatory.
-Users are required to gain the merchants’ approval after filling certain business information including company name, address, contacts, business license, tax information, etc. in order to verify users’ identities.
+Users are required to gain the merchants’ approval after filling in certain business information, including company name, address, contacts, business license, tax information, etc., to verify users’ identities.
 Once customers have logged in, they can see products, prices, terms, order-tracking information, and, potentially, even pay for offline orders.

 Account Dashboard on Ford B2B Accessories site – Order information, shopping cart, etc. can be viewed